How Canada's military reacted to seeing Pokemon Go players trespassing on its bases | CBC News

 'We should almost hire a 12-year-old to help us out with this,' an investigator wrote

 Just before midnight on July 10, 2016, Master Cpl.
 Daniel Boyd of the Canadian military police spotted something suspicious.
-He was on duty at Canadian Forces Base North Bay, about 350 kilometers north of Toronto.
+He was on duty at Canadian Forces Base North Bay, about 350 kilometres north of Toronto.

 In the darkness, two men in a van driving near the edge of the base made a U-turn and headed deeper into the military facility.